The paddock notebook

 What exactly is free?

-The complete 18-circuit library with the full computed racing line on the 2D map, prep checklists, and your first track day in the notebook.
-Pro adds the 3D scene with fly-the-line, corner guides, and an unlimited notebook — $4.99/month or $39.99/year.
+The complete 38-circuit library with the computed reference line on the 2D map, prep checklists, your first track day in the notebook, and one bike's complete Garage ledger.
+Pro adds the 3D scene with fly-the-line, corner guides, an unlimited notebook, and unlimited bikes in the Garage — $4.99/month or $39.99/year.

 Which devices does it run on?